pahniki/GGG.v2/README.md

 Features:

-Multiple remote host request with optional passwords for each.
+Multiple remote host request with optional passwords for each. <br />
 All invalid command keys will be ignored by this application.
 All logs are stored in '/tmp/Rsyncer/rsyncer.log'